Target species

 Do not use in cases of hypersensitivity to the active substance or to any of the excipients.

-Due to lack of data, pradofloxacin should not be used in kittens less than 6 weeks.
+Do not use in kittens less than 6 weeks.

 Pradofloxacin has no effects on the developing cartilage of kittens 6 weeks of age and older.
-However the product should not be used in cats with persisting articular cartilage lesions, as these lesions may worsen during treatment with fluoroquinolones.
+Do not use in cats with persisting articular cartilage lesions, since lesions may worsen during treatment with fluoroquinolones.

 Do not use in cats with central nervous system (CNS) disorders, such as epilepsy, as fluoroquinolones could potentially cause seizures in predisposed animals.